MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-link-application.md

 ## Deep link to browse within your app

-App users can browse through content in Teams from your tab using TeamsJS.
-You can use a deep link to browse within your app if your tab needs to connect users with other content in Teams, such as to a channel, message, another tab, or to open a scheduling dialog.
-In a few instances, navigation can also be accomplished using TeamsJS and we recommend you to use typed capabilities of TeamsJS wherever possible.
+App users can browse content in Teams from your tab using TeamsJS.
+You can use a deep link to browse within your app if your tab needs to connect users with other content in Teams, such as a channel, message, another tab, or to open a scheduling dialog.
+In a few instances, navigation can also be accomplished using TeamsJS, and we recommend using the typed capabilities of TeamsJS wherever possible.

 You can configure deep links to browse within your app in the following ways: